apache/bookkeeper/site/docs/admin/bookies.md

      192.168.1.10:3181
    ```

-   See the [AutoRecovery](../autorecovery) documentation for more information.
+   See the [AutoRecovery](../autorecovery) documentation for more info on the re-replication process.